leyosu23/JobListing/README.md

 ●	Roadmap (Optional) - future updates, upgrades, implementations, or whatever else you would want your API to do if you continue to work on it.

 - I has not been working on SECURITY option to register/login

-### I would welcome the opportunity to discuss further in an interview.
-Feel free to contact me at (905)-975-9111 or by email at leyosu23@gmail.com.